-Looking back at Summer on the Coleshill Estate
+Summer work for our rangers on the Coleshill Estate

 What a remarkable dry and hot summer!
 Nevertheless our ranger team at Buscot & Coleshill have been busy as usual keeping the estate maintained to a high standard and carrying out a variety of tasks across the sites, whilst doing their best to keep themselves cool and well-watered throughout the relentless heat.